top of page

 Tuition on how to achieve different effects by the way you handle the pots during the process, information on temperature & obvara recipe.

-This workshop offers a potter take away knowledge to extend their own practice.
+This workshop offers the potter take away knowledge to extend their own practice.

 And for the non-potter, a really different experience, taking home uniquely decorative pieces to be proud of!

-All materials, 3 pots, tea, coffee and snacks included.
+All materials, 3 pots, tea, coffee and treats included.

 £145 per person